awsdocs/amazon-eventbridge-user-guide/doc_source/eb-event-patterns.md

 }
 ```

-For the preceding event, you can use the `“responseElements”` field to match\.
+For the preceding event, you can use the `"responseElements"` field to match\.

 ```
 {